ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D7: January 23, 2018 - Time spent, 1 hour 15 minutes

+**Today's Progress**:  Worked on search functionality for National Archives Alaskana Explorer.
+Worked on error handling and field display.
+Was reminded again of the complexity of US National Archives Data.

+**Thoughts**: I have mentione that JSON repsonses for the National Archives are complex, right?
+In a previous blog post I described how code broke because the API brought me descriptions without digital objects.
+I put in an if-then statement to only display non-object data if my code faced that siutation.

+Well, it turns out that my search page can retrieve digital objects without descriptive data.
+That also crashes my code.
+It took me quite some time to figure out how to check if I was getting an object without description and how to display metadata from it.
+So now my search doesn't break.
+But it still displays oddly and even though I can see the spot in the "digital object" record for a thumbnail, I haven't got it to successfully display.
+It would also be nice if I could pull in the parent title -- I have an idea about that, but it might be the computing equivalent of opening a jump point inside a jump gate.
+Wouldn't explode but might mightily slow down the code.
+I'm going to focus on fixing the thumbnail display first.

+Also, finished out my first week in this second effort to finish 100DaysOfCode!

+**Fun links from National Archives**
+1. Alaska UFO News Clippings - https://catalog.archives.gov/id/40587582

+**Link(s) to work**
+1. National Archives Alaskana Explorer - https://github.com/ddcornwall/nara-alaskana

 ### R1D6: January 22, 2018 - Time spent, 1 hour

 **Today's Progress**:  Worked on National Archives Alaskana Explorer.
 Created a search interface and spent time troubleshooting retrieval and display issues.